 Supplies: Obtain paper supplies from the PTA room - you'll find various options underneath the mailboxes in the PTA room (on the left wall as you enter the room).
-Tip - used colored paper for events, white paper for forms.
+Tip: Use colored paper for events and white paper for forms.

 Distribution: Drop your copies off at the front office by Tuesday morning before the desired Wednesday for distribution.
 These copies must be collated by grade and class.